theonlyengine/text-to-video-ms-1.7b/README.md

 ## Use cases

-This model has a wide range of applications, and can reason and generate videos based on arbitrary English text descriptions.
+This model has a wide range of applications and can reason and generate videos based on arbitrary English text descriptions.

 ## Usage